The curriculum structure of each degree program comprises in varying degrees of these elements.

 - Business minors include:

-- Business Administration, Entrepreneurship, Finance, Global Supply Chain Management, Human Resource Management, Information Systems, International Business, Management, Marketing, Marketing Analytics, and Sales.
+- Business Administration, Entrepreneurship, Finance, Global Supply Chain Management, Human Resource Management, Information Systems, International Business, Management, Marketing, Marketing Analytics, Sales, and Team and Project Management.

 - Liberal arts minors include:

-- Africana/Black Studies, Applied Statistics, Biology, Biotechnology, Chemistry, Chinese, Communication, Economics, Environmental Science, Film Studies, French, Global Studies, History, Italian, Latin American and Latina/Latino Studies, Legal Studies, Literary and Cultural Studies, Literature, Mathematics, Media and Cultural Studies, Political Science, Professional and Creative Writing, Psychology, Sociology, Spanish, and Women, Gender, and Sexuality Studies.
+- Africana/Black Studies, Applied Statistics, Biotechnology, Chinese, Communication, Creative and Applied Arts, Economics, Environmental Studies, Film Studies, French, Global Studies, History, Italian, Latin American and Latina/Latino Studies, Legal Studies, Literary and Cultural Studies, Literature, Mathematics, Media and Cultural Studies, Political Science, Professional and Creative Writing, Sociology, Spanish, and Women, Gender, and Sexuality Studies.

 Elective courses are selected from a wide range of disciplines to complement the major or concentration and provide students the flexibility to pursue other areas of interest, including additional minors or dual majors or concentrations.
 Electives are designated as liberal arts electives or open electives.
 Students must select courses in the liberal arts disciplines to fulfill a liberal arts elective requirement.
 Open electives can be met by selecting courses from either the business or liberal arts disciplines.